 Theory Construction and Research Methodology Workshop

-Sourcebook of Family Theory and Research — new volume in development in 2017 and 2018
+Sourcebook of Family Theory and Research — new volume in development

 Since its establishment in 1971, the Theory Construction and Research Methodology Workshop (TCRM) has been a collegial forum for the discussion, development and refinement of theory and methods relevant to the study of families.
 It is a venue for cutting-edge work in family theory and/or research methods.
 Recent TCRM workshops have been held in conjunction with the National Council on Family Relations (NCFR) annual conference.
 All who have an interest in family theory and research methods, including graduate students and new professionals, are invited to attend and participate.